qEniuu/basic-discord-server-nuker/README.md

 # basic-discord-server-nuker
 Using this breaks TOS.
-It's made to show how easy it is to destroy discord servers
+It's made to show how easy it is to destroy discord servers.
+I don't approve using this program, and i am not responsible for whatever you do with it.
+I won't help you with this program.
+I, never used and i will never use this program for malicious purposes.
+It's made to prove a point, and the point is, it is too easy to destroy discord servers.
+Discord, add better security.